30stomercury/Automatic-Speech-Recognition/README.md

 # A TensorFlow Implementation of [Listen Attention and Spell](https://arxiv.org/abs/1508.01211)

 This is a tensorflow implementation of end-to-end ASR.
 Though there are several fantastic github repos in tensorflow, I tried to implement it **without using `tf.contrib.seq2seq` API** in this repo.
-In addition, the results on LibriSpeech dev/test sets are presented.
+In addition, the performance on LibriSpeech dev/test sets is evaluated and the evaluation results are reasonable.

 ## Overview